Yutang-ETH/PhaseGrass/README.md

 Step 6: final scaffolding and manual curation.
 ScaffoldGrass scaffolds the two ONT-derived contig assemblies or the two PacBio HiFi-derived unitig assemblies independently, resulting in two chromosome-level assemblies.
 JuiceGrass concatenates these two chromosome-level assemblies to construct a diploid Hi-C contact map for manual curation, which returns the final chromosome-level haplotype-resolved diploid assembly containing two haplomes.

+## System requirements
+PhaseGrass only requires standard bioinformatic software tools, which are easy to be installed via conda.
+PhaseGrass has been tested with Rocky Linux 8.10 (Green Obsidian).

 ## Usage
 For detailed usage, please visit the [wiki](https://github.com/Yutang-ETH/PhaseGrass/wiki)

 ## Acknowledgement
 I would like to sincerely thank authors of all the open-source programs and software used in PhaseGrass.